Disclaimer: Links on this site are referral links and I may earn a fee from Mercor or Micro1 if you click them. I do not work for Micro1 or Mercor.

 — OpenAI, AI as a Healthcare Ally, January 2026

-Health AI cannot be trained safely on data alone.
+Health AI can’t be trained safely on data alone

-This site explains how doctors, nurses, and allied health professionals can apply their professional judgement to health AI training, evaluation, and quality assurance — through flexible, remote contract work that fits alongside existing clinical roles.
+If you’re a doctor, nurse, or allied health professional, you can apply your clinical judgement to health AI training, evaluation, and quality assurance — through flexible, remote contract work that fits around your existing clinical roles.

-This is not about coding or building AI systems.
-It is about using your clinical reasoning, risk awareness, and contextual judgement to improve how health AI behaves in real-world scenarios — teaching it to be safer, more reliable, and better.
+This isn’t about coding or building AI systems.
+It’s about using your clinical reasoning, risk awareness, and contextual judgement to improve how health AI behaves — making it safer and more reliable.

 Health AI systems are increasingly used to support clinical decision-making, triage, documentation, and patient communication.
-Training them responsibly requires clinicians to be directly involved — particularly where nuance, uncertainty, and patient safety are at stake.
+Training them responsibly means involving clinicians directly — particularly where nuance, uncertainty, and patient safety are at stake.

 One of Mercor’s founders explains how the platform works and what they’re looking for in AI trainers.
 Worth three minutes before you apply.
 Yes, he’s in his early 20s and worth billions of dollars.